ivoa-std/ModelInstanceInVot/python_workflow/python/product_annoter/README.md

 All the rest of the stuff is catalog independent

-The demo program is in the `tests` folder
+The demo program is in the `demo` folder